Kortrijk Earns It Spurs

 The Saint Elisabeth beguinage in Kortrijk dates back to the year 1238. © Kattoo Hillewaere

-But I did find a beautiful beguinage behind an ancient church.
+But I did find a beautifully renovated beguinage behind an ancient church.
 A small gate led into a warren of cobbled lanes lined with old whitewashed houses once occupied by single women.

 You find enclosed communities like this in many Flemish and Dutch cities.
 Hidden behind high walls, they offered protection, like towns within towns, for the single women who belonged to this relaxed religious order.

 The last beguine passed away in Kortrijk in 2013.
 The modest beguinage houses have been restored to provide affordable local housing, while one tiny dwelling is preserved as a small museum.
 But you can find beguinages in Ghent and Bruges.
 You don’t need to go to Kortrijk if that is all it can offer.
 I came to that conclusion back in the 1990s.

 But Kortrijk has changed over the past decade.
 In 2010, the city opened a €200 million downtown shopping centre called K in Kortrijk.
 It was a big success for a few years, bringing more life to the streets, but now internet shopping is killing off the shopping mall.
 Several stores now lie empty, with no sign of an upturn on the way.

 The streets around K are a confusing mix of small shops, car parks and modern buildings.
 You come across the occasional old building, like the small whitewashed almshouses of the Baggaertshof.
 Reached down a narrow passage, this complex of 13 dwellings was built in 1638 for ‘unmarried women of unblemished character’.